babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/integrate.md

 You can do the following things to check the status of the integration:
-- Check the Babylon node API `http://lcd.testnet3.babylonchain.io/babylon/zoneconcierge/v1/chain_info/<your_chain_id>` that shows the information of the Cosmos zone in Babylon's view.
+- Check the Babylon node API `http://lcd.testnet3.babylonchain.io/babylon/zoneconcierge/v1/chain_info/<your_chain_id>` that shows the information of the Cosmos zone in the Babylon blockchain's view.
 - Check whether [BabylonScan](https://babylonscan.io) shows
   the information of the Cosmos zone or not.
-  - NOTE: one needs to submit a PR to Babylon's chain registry in order to be shown on BabylonScan
+  - NOTE: one needs to submit a PR to a chain registry in order to be shown on BabylonScan

 ## Future Integration Phases